hutte-recipes/hutte-flxbl/README.md

 - release.yml

-A release pipeline that utilizes the release defintion to fetch artifacts from artifactory and then deploy to a sandbox.
+A release pipeline that utilizes the release definition to fetch artifacts from artifactory and then deploy to a sandbox.

 - release-build-publish.yml